ABOUT

 Find access to downloadable press kit materials at the bottom of this page.

-Ms. Skinner was the resident mezzo-soprano at Opera Naples in the 2022/2023 season.
-She has also been a vocal fellow at prestigious young artist programs Music Academy of the West, and Aspen Music Festival.
-She earned her MM from the Jacobs School of Music at IU where she was also an Associate Instructor of Voice.
-Ms. Skinner received her BM in voice at Portland State University.
+She earned her MM from the Jacobs School of Music at IU where she sang Jo in Little Women, Cherubino in Le Nozze di Figaro, and the title role of Giulio Cesare.
+She was also an Associate Instructor of Voice at IU.
+Ms. Skinner received her BM in voice at Portland State University where she sang the roles of Prince Orlofsky in Der Fledermaus, La Principessa in Suor Angelica and premiered the role of Samantha in Mark Lanz Weiser’s opera The Place Where You Started.
 In addition to her career as a performer, Ms. Skinner teaches voice out of her studio in Vancouver, WA.
 She currently studies with celebrated soprano and vocal pedagogue Jane Dutton.